-1. Discuss the program's potential impact on the implementation or maintenance of high-demand programs at HBI's.
+1. Discuss the program's potential impact on the implementation or maintenance of highdemand programs at HBI's.

 No Maryland community college offers pre-professional health with the specific concentrations offered at CSM; therefore, there is no conflict of interest with HBI institutions.
-While not an HBI, PGCC is considered a Predominantly Black Institution (PBI); however, PGCC's public health program offered is not intended for the same transfer institution.
+While not an HBI, PGCC is considered a Predominantly Black Institution (PBI); however, PGCC does not offer sonography.
 As a result, there should not be an impact on PGCC enrollment by CSM's program change.